 There are indications of fluid-elastic instability in an SG or concerns with excessive deposit buildup that may result in fluid-elastic instability.
 Tube vibration induced by fluid-elastic instability can cause excessive tube wear.

-Additionally, inspectors are encouraged to contact NRR/D when unexpected situations arise or when they need technical support.
+Additionally, inspectors are encouraged to contact NRR/DNLR when unexpected situations arise or when they need technical support.

 Attachment 2: Revision History for Inspection Procedure 71111.08